 Whilst not considering himself an architect, Michelangelo achieved a mastery of the art which many of his contemporaries longed for.
 He is revered still for his austere brilliance and even today the buildings that he laboured over - the Medici Chapel, the Laurentian Library and St Peter's Basilica to name but a few- are regarded masterpieces.

 From before his death he inspired the work of his contemporaries.
 Initially his work was channelled and emulated by the Mannerists, and then was taken up by the followers of Baroque a generation later.
 His designs and developments have been reproduced many times- the iconic dome of St Peter's Basilica has been copied again and again, through civic buildings and structures through to the Sant'Andrea della Valle in Rome and St Paul's Cathedral in London.
+See also the Gaudi architecture from the Catalan region of Spain.

 Whilst Michelangelo may have considered himself simply a sculptor, he broadened and redefined what sculpture is, taking the role of an architect and using it to meet his purposes rather than vice versa.
 He made his architecture a form of sculpture, allowing others to learn from his example.